NoahIlogon/Compiler/README.md

 # Compiler
-A project composing a Lexical Analyser, Syntax Analyser and Code Generator for a compiler
+A project composed of a Lexical Analyser, Syntax Analyser and Code Generator for a compiler